starseeker/brlcad_externals/README.md

 # BRL-CAD Compilation Tools

 Although most of the components here are intended for bundling with BRL-CAD, there are a few exceptions to that rule.
-A few of the projects (astyle, patch, patchelf, etc.) target a different installation folder and are used only for BRL-CAD compilation (and/or support for building this externals repository.)
+A few of the projects (AStyle, patch, LIEF, etc.) target a different installation folder and are used only for BRL-CAD compilation (and/or support for building this externals repository.)
-They can be identified by looking for a CMAKE_NOINSTALL_PREFIX target being used by their top level CMakeLists.txt file managing the ExternalProject_Add build definition.
+They can be identified by checking for a CMAKE_NOBUNDLE_INSTALL_PREFIX target being used by their top level CMakeLists.txt file managing the ExternalProject_Add build definition.